markeyser/cookiecutter-collabora/docs/how-to-guides/cofig-files.md

     hardcoded values in Python code.
 I have a Python script, and I want to detect and refactor the following issues based on these recommendations:

     1. Parameters and Defaults: Identify function parameter defaults related to configuration settings such as chunk sizes, timeouts, and AWS session durations.
-These should be externalized to a configuration file or environment variables.
+These should be externalized to a configuration file or environment variables where appropriate.
+If the script contains abstract classes or methods, consider if externalizing these parameters is necessary or if they should be left to the concrete implementations.
     2. File Extensions and Paths: Detect hardcoded paths and file extensions used frequently or subject to change.
 These should be placed in configuration files to avoid having to search through code